 - Gather data on the geographical distribution and scale of the infections, including IP addresses, which can be used to notify victims that they’re infected and assist law enforcement.

-- Reverse engineer the malware and see if there are any vulnerabilities in the code which would allow us to take-over the malware/botnet and prevent the spread or malicious use, via the domain we registered.
+- Reverse engineer the malware and see if there are any vulnerabilities in the code that would allow us to take over the malware/botnet and prevent the spread or malicious use, via the domain we registered.

-I was digging a lot to find the domain name in question, until I found a tweet that someone triad to hijack the domain from them!
+I was digging a lot to find the domain name in question until I found a tweet that someone tried to hijack the domain from them!

 Got this email last night, looks like someone in China attempted to steal the domain (link is expired so posting).https://t.co/OsMgKdfT5c